Ceramic Coatings Explained: The Science Behind the Shine

 Avoid automatic brush washes

-Dry with quality microfiber towels
+Dry with proper microfiber towels

 Is Ceramic Coating Worth It in Iowa?